spiral/docs/cookbook/prototype.md

 }
 ```

+> You can combine such approach with automatic class discovery to achive better integration of domain layer achitecture into your development process.

 ## Annotation Based
 Alternatively you can use annotations to register prototype classes and services.
 Use annotation `Spiral\Prototype\Annotation\Prototyped` on the class you want to inject: